Cape Town corridor into the US

 London corridor

 The primary capital-flow corridor for Cape Town.
 South African dual-listed mining operators and Commonwealth-trained commercial firms route a large share of US-bound capital and operating decisions through London first.
-The closest register correction for Cape Town principals working a London-then-US sequence.
+The closest market-facing correction for Cape Town owners working a London-then-US sequence.

 See London corridor →